giraffeacademy/panda-parse/README.md

 - A multiplication AST node
 - A recursive version of addition

-In the next section, you’ll learn how to build **grouped expressions** like `(1 + 2)` and how to compose a full grammar that supports all operations.
+In the next section, you’ll learn how to build grouped expressions like `(1 + 2)` and how to compose a full grammar that supports all operations.

 ---

-## 🧱 Grouping and Composing Expressions
+## Grouping and Composing Expressions

-In this final section of the beginner tutorial, you’ll build support for **parentheses**, then tie everything together into a complete expression parser that can handle numbers, operators, and groups like `(1 + 2) * 3`.
+In this final section of the beginner tutorial, you’ll build support for parentheses, then tie everything together into a complete expression parser that can handle numbers, operators, and groups like `(1 + 2) * 3`.

 ---

-### 🧊 Step 1: Grouped Expressions
+### Step 1: Grouped Expressions

 We want to support input like: